ccoverstreet/CIS/README.md

 The CIS is a terminal-based program that can currently calculate the molar mass of a given chemical formula.

+# IMPORTANT

+Migration to Zig in progress to make cross platform support much easier.
+Building C/C++ programs on Windows tends to be a pain.

 ___
 # Installation
 To install CIS, run the following commands: